 It’s taken me years to fully appreciate that statement, but it’s true.
 I’m embarrassed to say I still had to learn the hard way.
 When business is slow and you see an opportunity you want to take the job/client, even though something in your gut says something is wrong.
 Trust your gut, and if you don’t trust your instincts you can establish a “red flag scoring system” and create rules for your own comfort level.
 Be wary when you encounter these common red flags:

 - Lots of back and forth before they sign on

 - Repeated cost issues (too much, misunderstandings, discount? x 100, etc.)

 - In or threatening legal battle(s)

-Respond quickly to, and take seriously, all tenant complaints.
-Complaints are serious.
+Respond quickly to, and take all tenant complaints seriously.
 This is how your customers provide feedback.
-First let them know their complaint was received and your team is preparing to respond.
+First, let them know their complaint was received and your team is preparing to respond.
 Once you have a plan of action, share the relevant details with the tenant.
 The tone of your response should be professional and courteous.
-Maintaining a good line of communication is critical for preventing an escalation of the problem.
-The old practice of saying “I hear you; this is what I hear you saying; and this is how I’m going to respond,” can ameliorate some potentially ugly situations just by making the tenant feel heard and setting clear expectations.
+Maintaining a good line of communication is critical for preventing an escalation of problems.
+The old practice of saying “I hear you; this is what I hear you saying and this is how I’m going to respond,” can ameliorate some potentially ugly situations just by making the tenant feel heard and setting clear expectations.

 The flip side of this coin is you sometimes must be the squeaky wheel yourself, and remain courteous and professional while being persistent.